bigmlcom/python/docs/local_resources.rst

 should be computed and added to the initial data.
 The ``Pipeline`` class will help us do that.

-Fist, we instantiate the ``Pipeline`` object by providing the models that we want it to use and a name for it:
+First, we instantiate the ``Pipeline`` object by providing the models that we want it to use and a name for it:

 .. code-block:: python

     from bigml.pipeline import Pipeline
     local_pipeline = Pipeline(["model/5143a51a37203f2cf7020351",
                                "anomaly/5143a51a37203f2cf7027551"],